Fr. Michael Gallacher

 (Rev.) Fr Michael Gallacher is the tenth Parish Priest of St.Roch’s Parish and was appointed in January 2017.

-Fr Michael Gallacher will continue to work three days a week at the Tribunal this year and looks forward to getting to know you all as the year progresses.
+Fr Michael Gallacher continues to work three days a week at the Tribunal this year and looks forward to celebrating the weekend Masses with his flock.